I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksgeneratedataevent.md

 <p>This function is specifically for events that pass data back through a callback to a client.</p>

-<p>It is assumed that the event list lock has been acquired before this function is called.
-This function can result in a call to the <b>RemoveHandler</b> for the event entry.
-Therefore, the function must not be called at higher than the IRQ level of the lock, or the <b>Remove</b> function must be able to handle being called at such an IRQ level.</p>

-<p>This function is specifically for events that pass data back through a callback to a client.</p>

 ## -requirements
 <table>
 <tr>